 Accreditation is the means by which a centre can demonstrate that it is performing a required level of practice in accordance with agreed standards of excellence and certify that it operates an effective quality management system.

-If you are applying to JACIE for the first time, you are encouraged to download and read the JACIE Welcome Guide.
-The Guide gives a general overview of the JACIE Accreditation process - taking you from the initial stage of thinking about applying for JACIE, through the Inspection process, to achieving JACIE Accreditation.
+If you are applying to JACIE for the first time, you are encouraged to download and read the JACIE Applicants Guide.
+The Applicants Guide gives a general overview of the JACIE Accreditation process - taking you from the initial stage of thinking about applying for JACIE, through the Inspection process, to achieving JACIE Accreditation.

 For those looking for guidance in establishing a Quality Programme in their center, the Quality Management Guide is designed to assist in the development and maintenance of a Quality programme for the area of Peripheral Blood and Bone Marrow Stem Cell Transplantation.